Sponsor A Resident

 Dottie

 We don’t know much about Dottie’s past other than the fact that she had been rescued multiple times throughout her life.
 She came to us due to her previous caretaker’s ailing health.
-Dottie and her goat friends Stevie and Barnaby as well as Daisy the llama traveled many hours to get to Mockingbird.
+Dottie and her goat friends, Stevie and Barnaby, as well as Daisy the llama, traveled many hours to get to Mockingbird.
 Dottie is the most shy and skittish of our whole herd.
-When she requires handling for hoof trims or medical reasons, she will shake in fear so we try to be as quick as possible.
-We allow Dottie as much room, space, time and grace to come into himself while living in sanctuary.
+When she requires handling for hoof trims or medical reasons, she will shake in fear, so we try to be as quick as possible.
+We allow Dottie as much room, space, time, and grace as she needs to come into herself while living in sanctuary.
 Dottie had a total hysterectomy in 2023 and spent significant time at Cornell University getting world class care.
 It is our honor and privilege to care for Dottie.
 She finds comfort in her little family and will forever spend her life safe and warm.

 Miniature Horse